 reserve in the region.

 The river heads on to Digoin, known as the ‘town of water’ with the rivers Arroux, Bourbince, Vouzance and Aronce converging on the Loire making it a boater’s haven.
 With a marina for 100 craft, here the Canal du Centre, Canal Latéral à Loire and Canal Roanne à Digoin converge.
-Probably the strongest visual image is that of the Pont-Canal, resembling a viaduct only this is a ‘viacanal’ which crosses the Loire and joins the Canal du Centre with the Canal Latéral at a great height.
+Probably the strongest visual image is that of the Pont-Canal, below right, resembling a viaduct only this is a ‘viacanal’ which crosses the Loire and joins the Canal du Centre with the Canal Latéral at a great height.
 Watch all the activity from the Observaloire centre on the bank or go on one of the river trips on offer from the Port de Plaisance.

 Apart from water activities, cycling enthusiasts have the Voie Verte running from Digoin to Paray-le-Monial.
 In time, the western flank will join up to Bourbon-Lancy.
 In this area there is also a tradition of pottery, particularly faïence.
 But the prosperity of this surprisingly large town lies in the steel industry up the road at Gueugnon making this a lively and well served trading area.